Retreat (spiritual): Catholicism

 The Christian retreat can be defined most simply as a definite time (from a few hours in length to a month) spent away from one's normal life for the purpose of reconnecting, usually in prayer, with God.
 Although the practice of leaving one's everyday life to connect on a deeper level with God, be that in the desert (as with the Desert Fathers), or in a monastery, is nearly as old as Christianity itself, the practice of spending a specific time away with God is a more modern phenomenon, dating from the 1520s and St. Ignatius of Loyola's composition of the Spiritual Exercises.
-The fasting of Jesus in the desert for forty days is used as a biblical justification of retreats.
+The fasting of Jesus in the desert for forty days is used as a biblical justification for retreats.

-The retreat was popularised in Roman Catholicism by the Society of Jesus (Jesuits), whose founder, St. Ignatius of Loyola, as a layman began, in the 1520s, directing others in making (participating in) the exercises.
-Another form the Exercises came in, which became known as the nineteenth "Observation", 'allowed continuing one's ordinary occupations with the proviso of setting aside a few hours a day for this special purpose.'
-The spiritual exercises were intended for people wanting to live closer to God's will for their life.
+The retreat was popularised in Roman Catholicism by the Society of Jesus (Jesuits), whose founder, St. Ignatius of Loyola, began in the 1520s—while still a layman—to direct others in making (participating in) the exercises.
+Another form of the Exercises came in, which became known as the nineteenth "Observation", 'allowed continuing one's ordinary occupations with the provision of setting aside a few hours a day for this special purpose.'
+The spiritual exercises were intended for people wanting to live closer to God's will for their lives.
 In the 17th century, retreats became much more widespread in the Catholic Church.

-Retreats were not originally seen as suitable for women, but in 1674 Catherine de Francheville (fr), supported by the Breton Jesuit Vincent Huby (fr), founded a retreat house for women in Vannes.
+Retreats were not originally seen as suitable for women, but in 1674, Catherine de Francheville (fr), supported by the Breton Jesuit Vincent Huby (fr), founded a retreat house for women in Vannes.
 This developed into a community of laywomen, who also founded a daughter house in Quimper, but were dispersed by the French Revolution.
-Some however came together to found schools, and additional communities were established in England, and later in Ireland, Belgium, the Netherlands and Italy.
+Some, however, came together to found schools, and additional communities were established in England, and later in Ireland, Belgium, the Netherlands and Italy.
 These developed in the course of the 19th century, under the name of La Retraite (fr), into a religious Congregation of nuns.
 The active involvement of the sisters in retreats was curtailed later in the 19th century, but blossomed again after the Second Vatican Council, involving among other activity an extension of the community into Chile, South Africa, Cameroon and Mali.